 It also helps you to keep the side sleeping position in a more comfortable way than using only the pillow.

-Another very good product designed to help you sleep on the side is Rematee, which includes the neoprene bumper belt or the anti-snore shirt.
+Another very good product designed to help you sleep on the side is the side sleeping backpack.

-The product is recommended by over 1700 sleep specialists and is the nr 1 positional solution for snoring and obstructive sleep apnea.
+The product is recommended for people with snoring and mild to moderate obstructive sleep apnea.